 If this was written twenty years ago it would be called Marketing Services Abound.
 As we advance into the twenty-first century, we continue to see the definition blur between marketing and branding.
 We seem to be in love with all things brand and forget that good marketing must include good branding.

 Today, to an increasing degree, the search engine optimizers are becoming the new brand builders.
 No matter what you call it, the end game is to move products or services on an ongoing and increasing basis.
 Basically, the goal is the acquisition, retention, and growth of paying customers.
 Each of these areas requires what we now call collectively, “branding services.”

-Customer Retention.
-Customer loyalty is a function of several factors, including continuing and uninterrupted access to product, quality control, distribution management, customer loyalty programs, continued relevance, competitive pricing, honoring the brand promise, and the customer’s positive perception of the brand.
+Customer loyalty is a function of several factors.
+These include continuing and uninterrupted access to product, quality control, distribution management, customer loyalty programs, continued relevance, competitive pricing, honoring the brand promise, and the customer’s positive perception of the brand.
 Here, the relationship between sales, marketing, customer service, and production is key.
 Business consultants specializing in these areas can help.
 Sales consultants can help you develop customer loyalty incentive programs that reward both sales people and return customers.

-Customer Growth.
-You can get assistance growing your customer base from an array of branding services.
-Comments from your satisfied customers, publication of your success stories, and third party endorsements can all benefit from publicists.
+You can get assistance in growing your customer base from an array of branding services.
+Comments from your satisfied customers, publication of your success stories, and third-party endorsements can all benefit from publicists.
 Search engine optimizers can move your site up in the web search rankings.
 Many marketing and branding services can help you open new markets with advertising, community outreach, and social networking.
 Promotional products can “brand” everything from tee-shirts to key chains.